nickandersonr/schedule/README.md

 Weekly Goals:
 * Create a browser-based game for your porfolio
 * Learn about common ways software companies organize projects
+* Explain the binary search algorithm
+* Explain the structure of stacks and queues
+* Explain the merge sort algorithm
+* Leverage other developers to support and improve projects

 [3-2A]: https://github.com/den-wdi-2/software-development-best-practices "Agile development and user stories"
 [3-2B]: https://github.com/den-wdi-2/agile-lab "Agile Lab"